brennanbrown/javascript-projects/NOTES.md

 ## Using `arr.sort` Function

-* Note: When you use the default `arr.sort` method, your browser is most likely sorting with a merged sort, or a quick sort.
+* Note: When you use the default `arr.sort` method in JavaScript, your browser is most likely sorting with a merged sort, or a quick sort.
 * If you have an unsorted array and use a .sort on it, it will, for the most part, do what you expect with these numbers.
 However, it's not always this simple.
     - The challenge for us is that we're working with JSON which requires a little bit more work.
 * `arr.sort()` doesn't always work.
 If you have anything more complicated than an array with single-digit numbers, you're going to have to pass it a function.